 Tucked under the city wall, the catacombs were built to accommodate 1,400 coffins in individual vaults on each side of a long, central passage.
 Although coffins were lowered from above to their resting place, a fine Egyptian façade was built along the front with entrances for the bereaved to enter to attend an interment.
 The coffin was slid into a brick lined vault while the officiating priest would conduct the service.
 Nearby, in a small, walled off area was a bricklayer who would wait for the end of the service, when he would then brick up the entrance.
 A brass plaque, or in some cases, a square stone with details of the deceased would be fixed to the bricks.

-When first opened, the charge for interment was 20 guineas, a charge which proved to be far too high.
-The first occupant was Richard Everly and the last John Penny.
+Six more followed with Mrs William Penny being the last on 6 March 1883.
+When first opened, the charge for interment was 20 guineas, a charge which proved to be far too high, accounting for the low number of internments.
 Most of the occupants were from outside of Devon, as wealthy local families preferred to bury their dead elsewhere.
 The price was dropped to 10 and then 7 guineas, which was not enough to prevent the catacombs from being a commercial disaster.
-Between 1837 and 1838, only 16 interments were made, all in the Anglican section.
+The catacombs raised £11 11s in internment fees, at a total build cost of £2,300.

 The City took over the venture using the Dissenters end of the passage as a temporary morgue for the unidentified bodies from the Theatre Royal fire in September 1887.
 The walls of that section were covered with lime wash after the bodies were buried in Higher Cemetery.
 During the Second War, the cold and dark passageways were used as bomb shelters.